christopherAlberts/immensity/README.md

 ___

 ### Encrypt Text File ###

-Here is an example of *'immensity'* encrypteing a text file.
+Here is an example of *'immensity'* encrypting a text file.
 ```python3
 from Immensity.immensity import immensity